smcclab/smc-course/_workshops/10-topologies.md

 ---
 title: "Week 10: topologies"
-summary: "Thinking about the parts of your performance and how they fit together"
+tagline: "Thinking about the parts of your performance and how they fit together"
 show_toc: true
+image: assets/workshops/2014-setup-charles-martin.jpg
+image_alt: Photo by Charles Martin
 ---

 {:.warn-box}
 **Solo Diary**: Think about the _topology_ of your final performance and sketch out a minimum example of how different data sources can connect.
 You don't have to use multiple computers/performers in your sketch, just create multiple patches in Pd or code blocks in gibber and create a simple 1-minute musical example of how information flows between them.
 If you're thinking of creating visuals as well as music, now is a good time to try out a first idea!

-{:.info-box style="margin-bottom:2rem;"}

-This is the final diary entry for the semester!

 "Topology" is the way in which a set of _things_ is connected or arranged.
 In the context of computer music, we can imagine a performance involving